 I’ve been living and working remotely abroad for over five years and have managed to spend less than I would have had I stayed in Canada.

-Not only does remote work allow you the flexibility to live anywhere you want, but it gives you the potential to live a much better lifestyle than you would be able to in your home country and even save money while seeing the world!
+Not only does remote work allow you the flexibility to live anywhere you want, but it also gives you the potential to live a much better lifestyle than you would be able to in your home country and even save money while seeing the world!

 Here are 17 of the cheapest digital nomad locations to inspire your next move.